matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 divulge the information if any member of the requesting server could join the room.
 The requesting server is trusted to properly filter this information.

-* If the target server is not a member of some children rooms (so would have to send another request over federation to inspect them), no attempt is made to recurse into them. - they are simply omitted from the `rooms` key of the response.
+If the target server is not a member of some children rooms (so would have to send another request over federation to inspect them), no attempt is made to recurse into them.
+They are simply omitted from the `rooms` key of the response.
 (Although they will still appear in the `children_state`key of another room).

-  TODO How do we tell the difference between a room the server does not know about and a room that the requester is not allowed to know about.
+Similarly, if a server set limit on the size of the response is reached, additional rooms are not added to the response and can be queried individually.

 #### Request format